ZenHubHQ/zenhub-enterprise/k8s-cluster/README.md

 > ⚠️ **NOTE:** We strongly recommend running this database outside the Kubernetes cluster via a database provider.

+> ⚠️ **NOTE:** The user provided to ZenHub in the `postgres_url` connection string must be a `superuser` on the database.
+This is required to install Postgres extensions required for the ZenHub database architecture.

 ### 2.5 MongoDB

 ZenHub will require a connection to a MongoDB database.
-MongoDB version 3.6 is required.
-At the moment, ZenHub does **not** support MongoDB version 4.0 or greater.
+We recommend using the latest 4.x version.
+It is also recommended to avoid MongoDB version 4.4.5 which was released with a [critical issue](https://docs.mongodb.com/manual/release-notes/4.4/#4.4.5---apr-8--2021).

 > ⚠️ **NOTE:** We strongly recommend running this database outside the Kubernetes cluster via a database provider.

+> ⚠️ **NOTE:** If you are running MongoDB version 3.x and plan to upgrade to MongoDB version 4.x, please reach out to us for some specific steps that need to be taken for the upgrade.

 ### 2.6 RabbitMQ